VoineaguLabUNSW/bithub/README.md

 ## Data Processing

-All expression files were pre-processed using the code in the `data-preprocessing` folder.
+The expression files were pre-processed using the code in the `data-preprocessing` folder, whereas the data packing pipeline, including the z-score transformations are in the `pipelines` folder.

 ## Search options